TALES OF SUSPENSE #43: Villainess!

 Not that Iron Man 3 is all fun and games.
 Some dreadfully serious stuff goes on here—bigger than life issues and plot developments for our bigger than life characters.
 Continuity references to incidents in The Avengers make this film feel more like a sequel to THAT movie, rather than to Iron Man 2.
 Somehow, you almost feel you’re seeing another episode in an arc storyline of a favorite TV show, rather than a stand-alone feature film.
 One thing is certain: the cinematic Marvel Universe is healthy, expanding, and poised for further excitement.

 Iron Man 3 pulls you in and doesn’t let go until the roller coaster ride is over.
 And it isn’t over when the credits start rolling.
 Oh no!
 Don’t make that mistake, like 75-80% of the people in our theater did, causing Russ and I to look at each other and ask, “Have these people never seen a Marvel movie?
 Do they not know what’s coming?”
-And if they have seen Marvel movies before, and they do know what’s coming, and they STILL prefer a hasty retreat and a good spot in traffic to that final bit of movie magic, well then, let them.
+And if they have seen Marvel movies before, and they do know what’s coming, marvelendcredit2and they STILL prefer a hasty retreat and a good spot in traffic to that final bit of movie magic, well then, let them.
 But it’s hard to believe some people, after 125 minutes of pure entertainment, cannot be bothered to sit still for FIVE MORE MINUTES of heart-thumping rock and roll to see the “bit” at the end.

 I won’t tell you what it is.
 But like all the other “bits,” from all the other Marvel movies, it’s worth waiting for.
 Some are monumental, some are just amusing.
 Don’t want to spoil you.
 Just take my advice: sit through the awesomely retro-stylized end credits and have yourself the full Iron Man 3 experience.